-Bonefish addresses their commitment to responsibility on their website, saying that their management team bases seafood purchasing decisions on information from credible sources, including academic experts and fishery organizations.
+Bonefish addresses its commitment to responsibility on its website, saying that its management team bases seafood purchasing decisions on information from credible sources, including academic experts and fishery organizations.
 Their decision-making process includes consideration of stock status, oceanic impact, global trends, product authentication, yearly catch limits, evolving fish migrations, biomass, and aquaculture production sources and methods.
 They state a commitment to ongoing sampling and auditing to help ensure the source of seafood served can be verified and that it’s the highest level of quality.

 The coffee Bonefish serves is Certified Rainforest Alliance, meaning it’s grown and harvested in forests and on farms that use sustainable practices.

 Bonefish is affiliated with the ocean conservation foundation, the Ocean Trust.
 The Trust builds partnerships between science and industry to promote ocean sustainability.
 They also support sustainable fisheries as well as wildlife and environmental initiatives.
 Bonefish Grill has contributed more than $1 million to Ocean Trust for fundraising initiatives and awareness campaigns.